stereolabs/zed-hub-examples/scripts/export_telemetry/README.md

 # ZED Hub Telemetry Export Plug

-Telemetries sent on **ZED Hub** have a default maximum retention of 30 days.
+**Telemetries** sent on ZED Hub have a default maximum retention of 30 days.
 After that limit they are deleted from [hub.stereolabs.com](https://hub.stereolabs.com).

-Here is a sample plug using python and mongodb that allows you to export those telemetries in your local database using **ZED Hub** REST API.
+Here is a sample plug using Python and MongoDB that allows you to export those telemetry in your local database using **ZED Hub REST API**.

-It exports telemetries between now and 30 days before from a workspace of yours in a mongoDB collection.
+It exports telemetry between now and 30 days before from a workspace of yours in a MongoDB collection.

 ## Requirements